Happy 2019 everyone!

 The good news is that 4Q2018 has baked in a lot of the negatives.
 Valuations are now at around historical averages and expectations have been reset.
 And unless JP is a complete idiot for going to Princeton and Georgetown, he will probably adjust his interest rate stance if we enter full bear market territory.
 And let’s put things in perspective, a -6.4% year for the S&P 500 is not that bad.

 The question everybody needs to ask themselves is whether the equity risk premium is worth taking.
-If you can get a 2.45% risk-free rate of return or pay down more expensive debt (mortgage, student loans, credit cards), is it worth taking risk in equities to maybe make a potentially greater return?
+If you can get a 2.45% risk-free rate of return (now 1.75% in 2020) or pay down more expensive debt (mortgage, student loans, credit cards), is it worth taking risk in equities to maybe make a potentially greater return?

 My answer is no. Give me a 2.45% – 5% guaranteed return any day while the world recalibrates.
 The stress of trying to make perhaps a 10% return in the stock market is simply not worth the premium since there’s probably an equal chance stocks will go down.
 The peace of mind of a risk-free return should not be under-appreciated, especially if you have more certain ways to make money.